-Poor sleep is often associated with depression and other mental disorders.
-Most people are aware that it’s healthy to get a good night’s sleep.
-Yet, try as you might, you may have trouble accomplishing that goal.
-Sometimes, the problem is simply the noisy, busy world around you.
-Other times, it may be something within you, such as your physical or mental health, that keeps you from sleeping well.
-Whatever the cause, without the right duration and quality of sleep, your mental health suffers.
+Sometimes, for example, the problem can simply be the noisy, busy world around you.
+Other times, it may be something within you that’s distracting, such as your physical or mental health, that keeps you from sleeping well.

-Depression and sleep problems often go together.
-Many researchers have studied the connection between poor sleep and depression.
-In one study, 21% of patients with sleep apnea met the ICD-10 criteria for major depression.
-In another study, 3.5% of people with chronic sleep problems had moderate to severe depression.
-But even more startling, a full half of those with inadequate sleep hygiene, insomnia, and restless leg syndrome suffered from some form of depression.
+Depression and sleep problems can often go together—prompting many researchers to study the connection between poor sleep and depression.
+In one study, 21% of patients living with sleep apnea met the ICD-10 criteria for major depression.
+In another study, 3.5% of people living with chronic sleep disorders also experienced moderate to severe depression.

 Sleep Problems – Symptom Or Cause?

-Both the ISD-10 and the DSM-5, the two primary diagnostic manuals psychologists use for identifying and assessing mental health disorders, list sleep problems like insomnia and sleeping too much as signs of depression.
-If your doctor or therapist is determining whether you have depression, they’ll likely ask about and consider the quality and duration of your sleep.
-In a scholarly article on sleep and depression, David Nutt, M.D., and his associates reported that 75% of depressed people have insomnia symptoms, while 40% of depressed young adults have hypersomnia symptoms.
+Both the ISD-10 and the DSM-5, generally regarded as the two primary diagnostic manuals psychologists can use for identifying and assessing mental health disorders, list sleep problems like insomnia and oversleeping as possible signs of depression.
+If your doctor or therapist is trying to determine whether you have depression, they may ask about and consider the quality and duration of your sleep.

-If you’re sleeping well, you go through two types of sleep: quiet sleep and rapid eye movement sleep.
-During the quiet sleep phase, you go through four stages of sleep, beginning with light sleep and progressing to deeper and deeper sleep.
-When you’re in the deepest phase of sleep, your body repairs itself, and your immune system gets a boost.
+If you’re sleeping objectively well, you might find that go through two types of sleep: quiet sleep and rapid eye movement sleep.
+During the quiet sleep phase, you can go through four stages of sleep, generally beginning with light sleep and progressing to deeper and deeper sleep.
+When you’re in the deepest phase of sleep, your body can then repair itself, and your immune system might even get a boost.

-During REM sleep, on the other hand, your breathing, heart rate, body temperature, and blood pressure increase to waking levels.
-This part of sleep is the time when you dream.
-Getting enough REM sleep improves your learning and memory, and it contributes to good mental health in many ways.
+During REM sleep, on the other hand, your breathing, heart rate, body temperature, and blood pressure might increase to waking levels.
+This part of sleep is generally regarded as the time when you dream.
+Getting enough REM sleep can improve your learning and memory and can contribute to positive mental health in many unique ways.

-Sleep disruptions have a profound impact on the way the neurotransmitters in your brain function.
-Your stress hormones increase as you become more and more sleep-deprived.
-Your thinking becomes impaired, and you begin to have trouble regulating your emotions.
+Finally, sleep disruptions can have a profound impact on the way the neurotransmitters in your brain function.
+Your stress hormones may increase as you become more and more sleep-deprived, and you may also begin to have trouble controlling your emotions.

-You may be wondering about these sleep problems that could influence your mental health.
-Scientists have identified over 70 sleep disorders.
-The following list describes some of the most common ones.
+You may be wondering about the sleep problems that could influence your mental health.
+While scientists have identified over 70 sleep disorders, the following list describes some of the most common ones that you may encounter:

 Sleep Apnea—When you live with sleep apnea, you may find that your breathing might repeatedly stop throughout the night.
-This condition disrupts your sleep as you wake up over and over.
-Even if you get a full night’s sleep, you feel tired during the day and may have other symptoms, like morning headaches and irritability.
+This can disrupt your ability to get quality rest as you wake up over and over.
+Even if you get a full night’s sleep, you may feel tired during the day and have other symptoms like morning headaches and irritability.
 A physician can support you in connecting with a specialist who can help you control your breathing, possibly improving your quality of sleep.

-Movement Disorders-Some of the sleep-related movement disorders includes restless leg syndrome, periodic limb movement, sleep bruxism (grinding your teeth), and rhythmic movement disorders.
-Because these conditions can disrupt your sleep, they could impact your mental health.
+Movement Disorders—Some sleep-based movement disorders can include restless leg syndrome, periodic limb movement, sleep bruxism (grinding your teeth), and rhythmic movement disorders.
+Since these conditions can disrupt your sleep, they could impact your mental health.
 Your physician can help you diagnose and treat these concerns.

 What To Do About Problems With Sleep And Depression

-Are you experiencing sleep problems and depression?
-The combination can be challenging to manage without some type of strategy.
-So, it makes sense that you’re looking for solutions.
-There are many ways to address both sleep issues and depressive disorders, either separately or together.
-Here are some of the solutions that might work for you.
+There can be many ways to address both sleep issues and depressive disorders, either separately or together.
+Here are some of the solutions that might work for you: